dev-arpit5462/LinkedIn-Content-Strategist/README.md

    streamlit run app.py
    ```

-2. **Configure API Keys**
+2. **API Keys**
-   - Enter your Google Gemini API key in the sidebar
+   - API keys are automatically loaded from your `.env` file
-   - Enter your GNews API key in the sidebar
+   - No manual configuration needed in the UI

 3. **Generate Content**
    - Enter your professional field and interests
-   - Click "Research & Generate Ideas"
+   - Click "Find Topics" to start intelligent research
+   - Watch the workflow log to see tool selection reasoning
-   - Select a topic from the generated options
+   - Select a topic from the AI-identified options
-   - Click "Generate LinkedIn Post"
+   - Click "Create Post" to generate your LinkedIn content
    - Copy the final post to clipboard

 ## 📁 Project Structure